 Traditionally, you’d list each job like this: Employer, Title, Years of Experience, and Tasks/Success

 You’ll want to adjust the layout of your resume to accommodate your freelancing employment when listing it on your resume.
-Instead, consider: Name of the client, main responsibilities (copywriting, etc. ), dates, and skills/results
+Instead, consider the name of the client, main responsibilities (copywriting, etc. ), dates, and skills/results

 Finally, listing your freelancing job as a combination of work experience and talents can be beneficial.